Contact Us

 Exa AI

-Exa AI provides a semantic search API designed for agentic research and retrieval tasks.
+Exa AI provides a semantic search API optimized for agentic research and retrieval tasks.
 Unlike scraping platforms, it focuses on document discovery and relevance, returning contextually meaningful sources rather than raw web pages.
-Key characteristics:

 • API (Pay-as-you-go): $5–$15 per 1k requests/pages, $5–$10 per 1k agent tasks, custom enterprise plans available